ChangmoSung/karaokeApp/README.md

 }
 ```

-We are going to want to store the promise that our call to the API returns, as ultimately, we need the results from this API call in order to eventually make the call to our lyrics API.
+We are going to want to store the promise that our call to the API returns, as ultimately, we need the results from this API call in order to eventually make the call to our lyrics API (the second API call).

 ```javascript
 /*